 It could be thought that being dependent on others is the antithesis of being independent.
 However, as my injury limits the use of my lower and upper limbs, making me reliant on the support of personal assistants for many everyday tasks, independence takes on a slightly different meaning than it might conventionally evoke.
-My dependence on others does not prevent me from either pursuing my goals or having the freedom to choose what I do with my life; I gain my independence through ensuring that the support I receive enables me to do these things.
+My dependence on others does not prevent me from either pursuing my goals or having the freedom to choose what I do with my life.
+I gain my independence through ensuring that the support I receive enables me to do these things.
 However, it has not always been easy and it has been a massive learning curve to feel independent and happy with the support I receive.

 This process of coming to terms with my situation and trying to feel “normal” and independent continued after I moved back to my parent’s house with a care package in place.
 This package consisted of having a team of 4 PAs with 1 PA working with me every 24 hours.
-It was a huge adjustment, not only for me but also for my parents, to get used to always having people in our space.
+It was a huge adjustment, not only for me but also for my parents, who had to get used to always having people in our space.
 To begin with, this sometimes prevented me from actually going out or doing things as I felt too conscious of needing support from my PAs.

 I would sometimes limit what I did to only spending time with friends as I didn’t need a PA with me.
-I also struggled to find much in common with a couple of my PAs as they were 20 years older than me which made me feel self-consciousness around them.
+I also struggled to find much in common with a couple of my PAs as they were 20 years older than me which made me feel self-conscious around them.

 Skiing in Sweden really did give me the push to start thinking about changing my care team.
-The setup limited me to certain changeover times and I didn’t feel entirely comfortable around my PAs as they weren’t always reliable.
-But I continued with that team for 2 more years because – despite my new-found confidence – I was worried that changing everything might be worse.
+The setup limited me to certain changeover times and I didn’t feel entirely comfortable around my PAs, as they weren’t always reliable.
+But I continued with that team for two more years because – despite my new-found confidence – I was worried that changing everything might be worse.
 However, in 2012, at a Back Up mentor training weekend, I remember a new friend telling me how his live-in care package offered him the flexibility to do what he wanted whenever he liked, and how comfortable him and his girlfriend were living with PAs.
 This motivated me to make the change.
 (Incidentally, this is one of the best things about Back Up – it offers people with a spinal cord injury the opportunity to make friends with people in similar situations who truly understand and can help you overcome issues).

-This change has enhanced my independence as I have more flexibility in my life and I am happier and more comfortable with the people who work with me.
+This change has enhanced my independence as I have more flexibility in my life, and I am happier and more comfortable with the people who work with me.